cabforum/smime/SBR.md

 ### 3.2.2 Validation of mailbox authorization or control

-This section defines the permitted processes and procedures for confirming the Applicant's control of Mailbox Fields to be included in issued Certificates.
+This section defines the permitted processes and procedures for confirming the Applicant's control of Mailbox Addresses to be included in issued Certificates.

 The CA SHALL verify that Applicant controls the email accounts associated with all Mailbox Fields referenced in the Certificate or has been authorized by the email account holder to act on the account holder’s behalf.